 Applied Music Lessons

 Applied courses are listed in the catalog with the MUA prefix.
 MUA courses are 1-credit courses and are available after any student completes the performance audition, and a milestone is entered into WINGS.
-Seats in tprioritized forand - Any student with a successful audition with eats arean additional lab fee will be added to the tuition bill for a student students who does not officially declare a music majors or music minors who wish to enroll in lessons after their successful audition.
+Seats in these courses are prioritized for music majors, minors, and others may enroll on a space-available basis.
+All students may enroll with a successful audition with a minimum of 3 affirmative votes by faculty.
+If seats are available, an additional lab fee (of $392) will be added to the tuition bill for those students who are not declared music majors or music minors who wish to enroll in lessons after their successful audition.

 Admission to the music program (performance audition milestone): Placement into 200-level course numbers is determined by a successful audition for the Department of Music.